cafebazaar/TrivialDrive/README.md

 3. Export an APK, signing it with your PRODUCTION (not debug) developer certificate

-### BACK TO GOOGLE PLAY DEVELOPER CONSOLE
+### BACK TO BAZAAR DEVELOPER PANEL

-1. Upload the updated APK to Google Play
+1. Upload the updated APK to Bazaar Developer Panel

 ### TEST THE CODE

 1. Install the APK, signed with your PRODUCTION certificate, to a test device [*]
 2. Run the app
-3. Make purchases (make sure you're purchasing with an account that's NOT your developer account with which you uploaded the app to Google Play).

-   Remember to refund any real purchases you make, if you don't want the charges to actually to through.

-   [*]: it will be easier to use a test device that doesn't have your developer account logged in; this is because, if you attempt to purchase an in-app item using the same account that you used to publish the app, the purchase will not go through.
+3. Make purchases.

 A NOTE ABOUT SECURITY
 ---------------------